Join our Lenten Campaign 2024.

 Aaron Neville is the pride of New Orleans.
 His velvety tenor has an ethereal quality to it that comes to the fore whenever he sings Gospel music, which he calls his “medicine,” as it helped him through some of the worst experiences life has to offer: addiction, incarceration, and the loss of hope.
-You may know his inspired rendition of Ave Maria, in which his voice delicately caresses each note as though it might break if sung too hard.
+You may know his, in which his voice delicately caresses each note as though it might break if sung too hard.

 With 18 albums, four Grammy awards, and 13 nominations to his name, Aaron Neville has had a quite a successful musical career over the last 50 years.
 However, as he revealed in a 2011 interview with Crisis Magazine’s Raymond Arroyo, his start in the business was plagued by fall-ins with bad crowds, a string of criminal acts, and chronic drug abuse.
 Through all this it was his faith, instilled in him during his youth by his grandmother and Catholic school nuns, that offered him a way back.

 Aaron was first introduced to music by his grandmothers, who would play records of Mahalia Jackson, Brother Joe Mays, Sister Rosetta Tharp, and Nat King Cole.
 His father, a Methodist, would occasionally bring Aaron and his brothers to sing in the choir, but his mother, Amelia, was a Catholic and so the children were raised to her faith.
 It was Amelia who insisted that the boys attend St. Monica’s Catholic School, a place which Neville remembers fondly.
 “St. Monica’s was always a safe place for me.
 Between that and my mom, I was taught morals—something the world is lacking today a lot.”

 St. Monica’s introduced him to the “Ave Maria,” a song that resonated in Aaron’s mind for the rest of his life.